oracle/pgql-lang/pages/pgql-1.2-spec.md

 ORDER BY n.age ASC
 ```

+### Data types for ORDER BY

+A partial ordering is defined for the following data types:

+- Numeric data values are ordered from small to large.
+- Strings are ordered lexicographically.
+- Boolean values are ordered such that `false` comes before `true`.
+- Temporal data types (dates, time, timestamps) are ordered such that earlier points in time come before later points in time.

+Vertices and edges cannot be ordered by directly.

-### Multiple Terms in ORDER BY
+### Multiple expressions in ORDER BY

-It is possible that `ORDER BY` clause consists of multiple terms.
-In such a case, these terms are evaluated from left to right.
+An `ORDER BY` may contain more than one expression, in which case the expresisons are evaluated from left to right.
 That is, (n+1)th ordering term is used only for the tie-break rule for n-th ordering term.
-Note that each term can have different ascending or descending decorator.
+Note that different expressions can have different ascending or descending decorators.

 ```sql
   SELECT f.name
     FROM g MATCH (f:Person)
 ORDER BY f.age ASC, f.salary DESC
 ```

-### Data Types for ORDER BY

-A partial ordering is defined for the different data types as follows:

-- Numeric data values are ordered from small to large.
-- Strings are ordered lexicographically.
-- Boolean values are ordered such that `false` comes before `true`
-- Temporal data types (dates, time, timestamps) are ordered such that earlier points in time come before later points in time.

-Vertices and edges cannot be ordered.

 ## LIMIT and OFFSET